The Key to Gaining the Most Value for Your Home Is Adding Value to Your Home

 It’s important to note what a buyer is looking for and willing to pay for.
-Function gives you the most bang for your buck as updates in appliances or smart home features will never be seen as a bad investment.
+The function gives you the most bang for your buck as updates in appliances or smart home features will never be seen as a bad investment.
 When choosing colors, neutral will do the trick.

 Some examples of where to add value: